jhpce-jhu/jhpce_mkdocs/docs/orient/orientation-overview.md

 ## **What to do before the JHPCE Orientation Session**
 Prior to attending the Orientation Session for the JHPCE cluster, you may need to install some additional applications on you laptop or smart phone.

-If possible, please install this software prior to attending the JHPCE Cluster Orientation session.
+Please install this software prior to attending the JHPCE cluster orientation session.

-## **Install the 2 Factor Authentication program**
+### **Install the 2 Factor Authentication program**
-The JHPCE cluster makes use of &#8220;Google Authenticator&#8221; to provide enhanced security. &nbsp;You can choose to either install an app on your smartphone or, if you do not have an Apple or Android based smart phone, you can install an extension to the Google Chrome browser.&nbsp; <strong>Prior to the Orientation Session, you will only need to download the GoogleAuthenticator app on your smart phone, or install the Authy Chrome extension.</strong> We will be configuring Google Authenticator during the Orientation Session.
+The JHPCE cluster makes use of &#8220;Google Authenticator&#8221; to provide enhanced security. &nbsp;You can choose to either install an app on your smartphone or, if you do not have an Apple or Android based smart phone, you can install an extension to the Google Chrome browser.&nbsp; <strong>Prior to the Orientation Session, you will only need to download the Google Authenticator app on your smart phone, or install the Authy Chrome extension.</strong> We will be configuring Google Authenticator _during_ the Orientation Session.
 Please see&nbsp;<a href="http://jhpce-old.jhu.edu/knowledge-base/authentication/2-factor-authentication/#otp">http://jhpce-old.jhu.edu/knowledge-base/authentication/2-factor-authentication/#otp </a>for instructions.</li>

-## **Install required SSH client software**
+### **Install required SSH client software**

 You may need to install a couple of programs on your laptop or desktop in order to access the JHPCE Cluster.
 You will need: